byu-oit/UAPI-Specification/University API Specification.md

 ### 11.6 Restricted Resources

  Persons related to the university can request that their records be restricted.
 A person that has their restricted flag set essentially does not exist for any system that is not authorized to see restricted persons.
 All resources that deal with any aspect of an individual must implement the restricted resources specification requirements.
-Resources that do not deal with individuals should include the `metadata` element with the value always set to `false`.
+Resources that do not deal with individuals may include the `metadata` element with the value always set to `false`.

  #### 11.6.1 Resource Metadata